History and culture of substituted amphetamines: Inhalation

-Crystal methamphetamine (most commonly, colloquially known as "crystal meth" or "ice") and free base forms of amphetamine are sufficiently volatile substances and this allows them to be vaporized by high heat (i.e. using a lighter) and the fumes are inhaled (or "smoked") from glass paraphernalia known as base pipes (most commonly, colloquially referred to as "bowl", "globe" or simply "pipe").
+Crystal methamphetamine (most commonly, colloquially known as "crystal meth" or "ice") and free base forms of amphetamine are sufficiently volatile substances and this allows them to be vaporized by high heat (i.e. using a lighter) and the fumes are inhaled (or "smoked") from glass paraphernalia known as base pipes (most commonly, colloquially referred to as "bubble", "bowl", "globe" or simply "pipe").

-People who use stimulants, including methamphetamines, have historically been excluded from both medical model and harm reduction programs, which primarily treat injection-opioid-users and people with alcohol use disorders.
-Smoke Works Injection Alternatives distributes glass pipes to unfunded and underfunded harm reduction organizations around the United States in order to equip stimulant-users with sterile supplies and close gaps in engagement between harm reduction organizations and people who use stimulants.
-Between 2020 and 2022, Smoke Works distributed 200,000 pipes to various programs that hope to connect drug users to health services.
+People who use stimulants, including methamphetamines, have historically been excluded from both the medical model and harm reduction programs, which primarily treat injection opioid users and people with alcohol use disorders.

 The National Drug Strategy Household Survey 2016 by the Australian Institute of Health and Welfare revealed that smoking is an increasingly favored route of administration among methamphetamine users in Australia.
 The National Drug Strategy Household Survey 2019 suggests overall rates of methamphetamine use have declined over recent years, but among those who do use methamphetamine, 'ice' is the more popular form of the drug, and those who use 'ice' (as opposed to other forms of methamphetamine) are more likely to use it more regularly.

 Ya ba (a pill containing caffeine and methamphetamine) smokers often use a technique in which a ya ba pill is placed on aluminium foil that is heated underneath with a lighter, in turn vaporizing the pill so that it can be inhaled through a heat-resistant pipe.
 This method of administration is sometimes referred to as "chasing the dragon".